kireetichilakamarry/kireetichilakamarry/README.md

-### Hi there 👋 My name is Kireeti Chilakamarry, and I'm a highly motivated and ambitious student at UC Berkeley pursuing a dual degree in Computer Science and Statistics.
-I intend on applying my education and skills to make meaningful contributions to the field of financial technology.
-In my free time, I enjoy working out, playing guitar, and going on bike rides with my close friends.
+### Hi there 👋 My name is Kireeti Chilakamarry

+    Computer Science & Statistics @ UC Berkeley

+    I aspire to use my computer science and financial acumen in order to make a lasting impact on the financial technology sector.

+    Feel free to reach out to my email: kchilaka@berkeley.edu

+    Or you can contact me on [Instagram]([url](https://www.instagram.com/kireeti.chy/)) or [Linkedin]([url](https://www.linkedin.com/in/kchilaka/)).

 <!--
 **kireetichilakamarry/kireetichilakamarry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.